-This area of Italy is certainly my favorite.
+This area of Italy is undoubtedly my favorite.
 Vineyards as far as the eye can see, wispy clouds always threatening to drop rain, and the slight smell of burning wood on the nose from fired ovens cooking slow meals for those who probably see them more often than not.
 There is a peacefulness out here that can only be found out in the Italian farmland, a peacefulness you don’t stop to take notice of until you’re out on vacation with no timeline and no strict work hours — you’re a spectator.
 Just another naive youth among ancient vines and olive trees that could tell stories of things far back before you were born.
-It’s humbling, and it makes you slow down, if only for a few moments, to take it all in and imagine yourself working and living here.
-Very hard work, to be sure, but more gratifying and fulfilling than working in a city behind a desk?
+It’s humbling, and it makes you slow down if only for a few moments, to take it all in and imagine yourself working and living here.
+Arduous work, to be sure, but more gratifying and fulfilling than working in a city behind a desk?
 Perhaps.

 One thing is for sure: a nice afternoon walk through these vines wipes your day’s troubles away.

 I watched the farmers toil the earth, the grape leaves turn more green in the rain, and smoke slowly rise from chimneys like smoke from an old man’s pipe.
 Yes this indeed is a perfect place for an event such as this.
 The reception hall was a small bed and breakfast, Moro Barel, with an ever-turning spit jam-packed with meat.
 That smell permeated the entire place day and night; there was no escaping the siren’s call.